4tronix/testRover/README.md

 marsRover.setServo(0, 30)
 ```

-You can also select the name of the servo using the getServoNumber(..) function.
-This command does the same as the one above:
+You can also select the name of the servo using the `servoNumber(..)` function.

 ```block
 marsRover.servoNumber(RVservos.Mast)
 ```

 To steer left, the front wheel servos need to point left and the rear servos to point right.
-You could do this  individually, but the Rover.steer(..) is designed for this:
+You could do this individually, but the `marsRover.steer(..)` block is designed for this:

 Turn the wheels to an angle of 30 degrees left.
 Motor speeds are not affected.

 ```block
 marsRover.steer(RVdirection.Left, 30)
 ```